Thriving Through Time: Navigating Cognitive Ageing In Women

 Factors such as hormonal changes, genetics (presence of Apolipoprotein E (APOE) ε4 gene) and longer life expectancy are more prevalent in women, making them more susceptible to Alzheimer’s.

-However, certain prevention strategies, such as maintaining a heart-, have shown promise in reducing the risk of cognitive decline and dementia.
+However, certain prevention strategies, such as maintaining a heart-healthy lifestyle, have shown promise in reducing the risk of cognitive decline and dementia.

 This includes regular physical activity, a balanced diet with fruits and vegetables, effective stress management, adequate sleep, maintaining social connections, and engaging in intellectually stimulating activities.